 Legal sports betting in the United States is one of the fastest-growing markets in this country, especially online wagering.
 Beginning on May 14, 2018, the Supreme Court lifted its ban on sports betting, repealing the PASPA Act (Professional and Amateur Sports Protection Act) set back in 1992.
 Since that date, legal sports betting has been growing throughout the United States at a rapid pace.

-Although not all states have approved legalized sports betting, there are 26 (AR, AZ, CO, CT, DE, IL, IN, IA, LA, MD, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV, WY) that have, plus Washington, D.C. also legalized it.
+Although not all states have approved legalized sports betting, there are 27 (AR, AZ, CO, CT, DE, IL, IN, IA, LA, KS, MD, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV, WY) that have, plus Washington, D.C. and Ontario in Canada also legalized it.
 Because of the financial gain of the legalization of sports betting via tax revenue, we are seeing more and more states jump on board this fast-moving train.

 In those states, there is already an approval in place for the legalization of sports wagering.
 However, there are still many states that are either in the early stages of the process or have yet to begin it at all.
 Utah remains the lone state unlikely to ever authorize sports wagering, as it has an anti-gambling stance written into its constitution.

 Where Can I Legally Bet on Sports?

 In the United States, individual states can elect to legalize sports betting under their own discretion following the Supreme Court’s lift of the 1992 federal ban on single-game sports betting, which was repealed in 2018.

 On July 1, 2019, Arkansas legalized sports betting, which operates under the Arkansas Racing Commission.
 You must be 21 to legally place a sports bet in Arkansas and can only place in-person wagers at retail locations in the state.
 Mobile sports betting has yet to be approved.